CelesteGiraffe/Hardstuck-frontend/README.md

    - install dependencies
    - run the dev server in a browser

-3. (Later) Enable the BakkesMod plugin to start sending MMR logs automatically.
+3. (Later) Enable the BakkesMod plugin (see source and plugin page links above) to start sending MMR logs automatically.

 Alternatively, run both components with one command: